-It’s the season for resolutions—but now that the partying is past, we can have that conversation sober.
+It’s the season for resolutions—but soon the partying will pass and we'll have that sober conversation with ourselves:

-Here's a sobering thought: the vast, vast majority of New Year's resolutions will fail.
-For example, last year Forbes reported that only 8% of people who set a New Year’s resolution will actually achieve it during that year.
+Here's the sobering reality: the vast, vast majority of New Year's resolutions will fail.
+For example, Forbes reported that only 8% of people who set a New Year’s resolution will actually achieve it during that year.

 This week, we're calling out the novice mistakes we see in most resolutions—including yours.
-To wrap it up, we've got our prime advice for turning those wishy-washy wants into sharp instruments of purpose.
+We've also included our prime advice for turning your wishy-washy wants into sharp instruments of purpose.

 Wanting isn't specific.
-Think about it: anyone can genuinely want anything.
+Anyone can genuinely want anything.
 (That's one of the major bugs in the human code.)

 We're good at picturing things.
 The fun of wanting is that, if only in your mind, you can have it all—and right now.
 If you want to be rich, pretty, and famous, you picture it as though you'll wake up tomorrow morning and never struggle through real life again.
 Fun thought, right?